irods/irods_docs/docs/system_overview/genquery.md

 ]
 ```

-Here's the SQL that produced the resultset.
+Here's the SQL that produced the result set.

 ```sql
 SELECT DISTINCT